agrc/gis.utah.gov/sgid/open-sgid/index.md

   - open sgid
 ---

-The Open SGID database is a PostGIS Cloud SQL mirror of the AGRC SGID database.
-This database compliments the web services and data downloads offered on our [Open Data site](https://opendata.gis.utah.gov/).
+The Open SGID is a cloud hosted, publicly available PostGIS database containing SGID data.
+This database complements the web services and data downloads offered on our [Open Data site](https://opendata.gis.utah.gov/).

 To search the SGID, please visit the [SGID Index]({% link data/sgid-index/index.html %}).
 To learn more about the SGID and the data, please visit the [AGRC data page]({% link data/index.html %}).